At the start of a moment

 - Setting Introduction Song: "Welcome To The Rock" introduces the audience to Gander, Newfoundland.

-- Show Stopper: Beverley's solo number "Me and the Sky"
+- Show Stopper: Beverley's solo number "Me and the Sky", as well as the epic "Screech In".

 - Significant Wardrobe Shift: Invoked in the song "Costume Party"; when the plane people don the clothes donated to them by the townspeople after being stuck in the same clothes for 40-plus hours following their flight (including being trapped on a plane for much of it, and the draining news of the September 11 attacks), they feel like new people.
 Or, in Kevin's case, a gay lumberjack.
 They switch back to their traveling clothes in the scene before they board their planes again.